Testing

 ISO 21434 specifies the framework to deploy cybersecurity across automotive products.
 It prescribes the methods and measures for validating components to the required cybersecurity assurance levels (CALs).
 Danlaw can help you define, plan, and execute the testing activities required to achieve your CAL and help you ensure your component, system or application is protected and conforms to ISO 21434 requirements.

-Danlaw uses the following methods to ensure you meet ISO 21434 cybersecurity assurance levels:
+Danlaw uses the methods in the following table to ensure you meet ISO 21434 cybersecurity assurance levels.

 A penetration test is an authorized simulated cyberattack on a computer system, performed to evaluate the security of the system, and is intended to identify vulnerabilities), including the potential for unauthorized parties to gain access to the system’s features and data.